knative/eventing/docs/spec/overview.md

   and _Feeds_.

-Typically, _Feeds_ perform out-of-cluster provisioning, while _Channels_ are within-cluster management of event delivery.
+Typically, _Feeds_ perform out-of-cluster provisioning, while _Channels_ are within-cluster management of event delivery. _Flows_ is a higher order wrapper used to connect event producers directly with event consumers leveraging _Feeds_ and _Channels_.

 # Resource Types